OpenTabletDriver/opentabletdriver.github.io/site/_wiki/FAQ/Linux.md

 typically one of the **newest** (not necessarily highest numbered) `event##` device in `/dev/input/`.

+If this attribute is not set correctly, please report it the person responsible for packaging OpenTabletDriver for your Linux distribution.

-### With OpenTabletDriver Version 0.6.4.0 or earlier (and `master`/0.7 branch builds) {#libinput-smoothing-on-old-versions}
+### With OpenTabletDriver Version 0.6.4.0 or earlier {#libinput-smoothing-on-old-versions}

-With OpenTabletDriver v0.6.4.0 and earlier (and v0.7 builds), using Artist Mode will result in some minor smoothing due to libinput's tablet handling, for which the quirk is not officially included in packaging.
+With OpenTabletDriver v0.6.4.0 and earlier, using Artist Mode will result in some minor smoothing due to libinput's tablet handling, for which the quirk is not officially included in packaging.

 To disable this smoothing manually, add the contents below to `/etc/libinput/local-overrides.quirks`: